epimorphics/rdf-mapper/doc.md

 |---|---|
 | `name` | Short name for the resource.
 For locally typed resources will be used the local name of the class URI and its `rdfs:label`.
 Also used for back references within templates.
 Required. |
 | `comment` | Descriptive comment, will be used as `rdfs:comment` on any auto generated class definition. |
+| `requires` | An optional dictionary mapping column names to the value required to be in that column for the resource mapping to be applied.
+If no value is provided, then the column is required to have any non-empty value.
 | `properties` | List of property/value templates defining the properties to attach to the generated resource |

 Entries in `one_offs` are identical to `resources` definitions, the difference is in their application, one offs are only generated once for the run and are a way to create static resources that the rows can refer to.